dessader/react-factory/README.md

 });
 ```

-Every component created through this facade's `createComponent` picks up the shared default, while `Unmemoized` shows a per-component override still works — the facade only sets a default, it doesn't lock the option in.
+Every component created using this wrapper around `createComponent` uses the default memoization settings; however, the `Unmemoized` component can override this behavior locally.

-### Multiple factories
+#### Multiple factories

-The same idea extends naturally to more than one facade.
-Instead of a single general-purpose `createComponent`, a codebase can expose a small set of purpose-built ones — for example, `createPolymorphicComponent` for components that should always support the `component` swap prop, and `createStrictComponent` for components with a semantic constraint on their root element (a `<Form>` that must always render as `<form>`, never as `<div>`):
+The idea of using wrappers around the factory can be taken even further; you can create several variants for different use cases:

+- `createPolymorphicComponent` - components that explicitly support polymorphism
+- `createStrictComponent` – strict components that must always contain a single semantic element and ensure its stability (e.g., `<form />`, `<input />`)
+- `create<WhatDoYouWant>Component` – any other factory settings or custom modifications and enhancements

 ```tsx
 // lib/create-component.ts